Serving Students since 1887

 The Associated Students of the University of California recognizes that Berkeley sits on the territory of xučyun (Huichin), the ancestral and unceded land of the Chochenyo speaking Ohlone people, the successors of the historic and sovereign Verona Band of Alameda County.
 This land was and continues to be of great importance to the Muwekma Ohlone Tribe and other familial descendants of the Verona Band.

 We recognize that every member of the Berkeley community has benefitted, and continues to benefit from the use and occupation of this land since the institution’s founding in 1868.
 Consistent with our values of community and diversity, we have a responsibility to acknowledge and make visible the university’s relationship to Native peoples.
-By offering this Land Acknowledgement, we affirm Indigenous sovereignty and will work to hold the University of California, Berkeley more accountable to the needs of American Indian and Indigenous peoples.

-This statement was developed by Native American Student Development in partnership with the Muwekma Ohlone Tribe and is a living document that can be found here
+This statement was developed by Native American Student Development in partnership with the Muwekma Ohlone Tribe and is a living document that can be found here.